ClemsNzube/Understanding-Errors-Vs-Bugs/README.md

 are implemented to ensure software reliability.
 In addition to testing, developers utilize a range of tools and techniques to pinpoint and resolve problems, especially when the software is actively running.

+### Example of Tools and Techniques:

+- **Debugging Tools:** Debuggers like "GDB" for C/C++ or "pdb" for Python allow developers to step through code, inspect variables, and identify the root causes of issues.
+They are particularly useful for finding and fixing runtime errors.